schlatterbeck/pgapy/README.rst

 - set reference points on the hyperplane intersecting all axes at offset 1.
-These reference points can be obtained with the convenience function ``pga.das_dennis``, it creates a regular set of reference points using an algorithm originally publised by I. Das and J. E. Dennis.
+These reference points can be obtained with the convenience function ``pga.das_dennis``, it creates a regular set of reference points using an algorithm originally publised by I. Das and J. E. Dennis [12]_.
-  These points are then passed as the paramter ``reference_points`` to the ``PGA`` constructor.
+  These points are then passed as the parameter ``reference_points`` to the ``PGA`` constructor.

   See ``examples/dtlz2.py`` for a usage example and the user guide for